Contact vs Contactless CAC Readers: A Complete Guide

 • Any PKI-based authentication

-Understanding Your CAC’s Two Chips
+Your CAC Has Two Separate Chips

-Troubleshooting by Reader Type
+Troubleshooting by Type

-Contact reader not working?
+Contact reader issues:

 • Clean the reader slot with compressed air

-Contactless reader not working?
+Contactless reader issues:

 Buying Recommendations